Stivencannor/AlbionOnlineBlackTrader/README.md

 * TradeOffers to analyse data pool and get offers for a good trade at game.
 * TradeOffers [City Name] to get offers from [City Name].
 * TradeOffers [From City Name] [To City Name] to get offers from [City Name] to [From City Name].
+* WhereSell [ItemID] to see the best places to sell an item.
+* WhereBuy [ItemID] to see the best places to buy an item.

 #### Example Offer:
 ```